OmenApps/django-directed/docs/terminology.md

 ## Child / Children

+The *children* for a given node *x*, if any exist, are those nodes which have a directed edge 'out' from node *x*.
+In graph theory, this may be refered to as a direct successor.

 Here, node `B` is a *child* of node `A`, and node `C` is a *child* of node `B`.
 Depending on the type of graph, nodes may have zero, one, or multiple children.

+We also refer to *children edges*, which are the directed edges themselves which point from the node.
+In this example, edge `e1` is a *child edge* of node `A`, and edge `e2` is a *child edge* of node `B`.

 ```{mermaid}
 graph TD;